foresightcares/community_registration/USAGE.md

 ### Error: "APPSYNC_API_URL must be set"
 - Make sure `env.local` file exists and contains `APPSYNC_API_URL`

-### Error: AWS authentication failed
+### Error: AWS authentication failed / Unable to parse JWT token
+- **If using IAM authentication**:
   - Verify AWS credentials are configured correctly
-- Check that credentials have permission to call AppSync API
+  - Check that your AppSync API has IAM authentication enabled
+  - Ensure your IAM user/role has `appsync:GraphQL` permission
+  - If IAM auth is not enabled, use API Key authentication instead
+- **If using API Key authentication**:
+  - Set `APPSYNC_API_KEY` in `env.local`
+  - Ensure API Key authentication is enabled on your AppSync API
+  - Verify the API key is correct and not expired
+- **To check your AppSync authentication settings**:
+  - Go to AWS Console → AppSync → Your API → Settings
+  - Check which authentication methods are enabled
+  - Enable IAM or API Key authentication if needed

 ### Error: File not found
 - Verify the Excel file path is correct